swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Ambiguity with infix operators

 There would be a minor ambiguity with infix operators used with regex literals.
 When used without whitespace, e.g `x+/y/`, the expression will be treated as using an infix operator `+/`.
 Whitespace is therefore required `x + /y/` for regex literal interpretation.
+Alternatively, extended syntax may be used, e.g `x+#/y/#`.

 ### Regex syntax limitations

-In order to help avoid further parsing ambiguities, a regex literal will not be parsed if it starts with a space, tab, or `)` character.
+In order to help avoid further parsing ambiguities, a `/.../` regex literal will not be parsed if it starts with a space, tab, or `)` character.
 Though the latter is already invalid regex syntax.
+This restriction may be avoided by using extended `#/.../#` syntax.

 #### Rationale